donaldboulton/publiuslogic.com/README.md

 ### Framer Motion Animations

-Using Framer Motion for component and page animations an for menu animations.
+Using Framer Motion for all site component's and page transitions including animations and for menu.

 ## Just Having Fun